GiorgioProductions/CapitalistTranslator/README.md

 Translate from your language to Capitalist

 ## How to contribute
-You can help adding your language if you want.
-Go to **js/translate.js**
+You can help adding your language or correcting existing translations if you want.
+Go to **js/translate.js** and create a pull request.